neelkamath/crystal-skull/README.md

 ### Deploying

-The server doesn't require any platform or vendor specific code, files, tools, or commands since it has been containerized.
+The project neither contains nor needs any platform or vendor specific code, files, tools, or commands since it has been containerized.

 ### Generating an SDK